 Ohio State University adheres to the Big Ten Conference policy of requiring that all guests, regardless of age, must present a valid ticket for entrance into football, men’s basketball, and men’s ice hockey games.

 Fans wishing to bring small children (under the age of 2) to any of these events may purchase a lap ticket at a discounted rate for their infant.
 This ticket will allow the infant to enter the venue but that child must sit on their parent/guardian’s lap.
 If a seat must be occupied by the child and/or a carrier, then a regular ticket must be purchased.

-In the 100 (entry) level of the arena, permanent seating begins at row L on the sides.
-Permanent seating begins at row M on the ends/corners.
+In the 100 (entry) level, permanent seating begins in row L on the sides and row M on the ends/corners.
 Seats in the lower rows are temporary padded folding chairs.
-Please click here for a Women’s Basketball Seating Map.
+Please click here for a Men’s Basketball Seating Map.

 When seated in a section, seat 1 is always on the right.

 The home bench is located in front of section 104-105 and the visiting bench is in front of 106-107.